radupopescu/proptest-stateful/README.md

 ## Overview

-proptest-stateful is a library for performing property-based testing of stateful system.
+proptest-stateful is a library for performing property-based testing of stateful systems.

 ## License and authorship